vremyavnikuda/go-analyzer-rs/README.md

 ## Usage

-### Automatic analysis (default)
+### Automatic Analysis (default)

 1. Open a Go file in VS Code
 2. Install the extension (if not already installed)
 3. Simply move the cursor over variables - analysis will start automatically
-4. See color-coded visualization of the complete variable lifecycle
+4. You'll see color indication of the entire variable lifecycle

-### Manual analysis
+### Manual Analysis

 1. Select a variable in the code
-2. Execute the command `Go Analyzer: Show Lifecycle` (Ctrl+Shift+P → "Go Analyzer: Show Lifecycle")
+2. Execute command `Go Analyzer: Show Lifecycle` (Ctrl+Shift+P → "Go Analyzer: Show Lifecycle")

 ## Configuration

-In VS Code settings, you can configure:
+In VS Code settings you can configure:

 - `goAnalyzer.enableAutoAnalysis` - enable/disable automatic analysis (default: true)
 - `goAnalyzer.autoAnalysisDelay` - delay before automatic analysis in milliseconds (default: 300)